TOP 8 Proven Tactics to Boost Your Customer Relationships

 Some very effective ways of getting quality customer feedback include:

-Tip: Some CRMs integrate with other apps and tools to make gathering your feedback in one place easier.
+Tip: Some CRM integrate with other apps and tools to make gathering your feedback in one place easier.
 With a feedback feature, you can create and assign tasks to appropriate personnel.

 Answering the question “what do customers want?” is a never-ending process.